Watfaq/SoftU2F-Win/README.md

 Soft U2F is a software U2F authenticator for Windows.
 It emulates a hardware U2F HID device and performs cryptographic operations using the DPAPI.
-This tool works with Google Chrome and Opera's built-in U2F implementations as well as with the U2F extensions for OS X Safari and Firefox.
+This tool works with Google Chrome.

 We take the security of this project seriously.
 Report any security vulnerabilities to i#xiaoba.me